Dudley Sharp updated 1/2016

 And the authors of CCC are, somehow, unaware?

-We all die early and earthly deaths, because of our sins.
+We all die early and earthly deaths.

 What the CCC has done is to make a secular exception to an eternal teaching.